antmicro/rowhammer-tester/docs/source/visualization.md

 You can also pass optional arguments:

-- `--dq DQ` - how many pads are connected to one module
+* `--dq DQ` - how many pads are connected to one module
-- `--per-attack` - allows you to also view DQ groupings for each attacked pair of rows
+* `--per-attack` - allows you to also view DQ groupings for each attacked pair of rows

 ## Use F4PGA Visualizer - `logs2vis.py`

-Similarly to `logs2plot.py`, you can generate visualizations using the [F4PGA Database Visualizer](https://github.com/chipsalliance/f4pga-database-visualizer).
+Similarly as in `logs2plot.py`, you can generate visualizations using the [F4PGA Database Visualizer](https://github.com/chipsalliance/f4pga-database-visualizer).

 To view results using the visualizer you need to:

-1. Clone and build the visualizer with:
+1. Clone and build the visualizer:

    ```sh
    git clone https://github.com/chipsalliance/f4pga-database-visualizer